Tokyo Ghoul poster

 The inciting incident occurs at 15 minutes when Kaneki's date with Rize ends in catastrophe when she reveals herself as a ghoul and attacks him.
 Steel beams fall, critically injuring both of them in what appears to be an accident..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Kaneki, unable to control his ghoul hunger and nearly killing Hide, makes the choice to seek help at the Anteiku coffee shop, accepting that he can no longer live as a normal human and must enter the ghoul world., moving from reaction to action.
+This reveals the protagonist's commitment to Kaneki, unable to control his ghoul hunger and nearly killing Hide, makes the choice to seek help at the Anteiku coffee shop, accepting that he can no longer live as a normal human and must enter the ghoul world., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The violent ghoul organization Aogiri Tree launches an attack, and Kaneki is confronted with the reality that the ghoul world is far more dangerous than he understood.
+Notably, this crucial beat The violent ghoul organization Aogiri Tree launches an attack, and Kaneki is confronted with the reality that the ghoul world is far more dangerous than he understood.
 The stakes escalate as both ghouls and CCG prepare for larger conflict., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 90 minutes (76% through) represents the emotional nadir.
 Here, The CCG launches a massive raid on Anteiku.
 Members of Kaneki's adopted ghoul family are killed or captured.
-Kaneki faces the devastating reality that he cannot protect those he loves, and his attempt to bridge both worlds has failed., demonstrates the protagonist at their lowest point.
+Kaneki faces the devastating reality that he cannot protect those he loves, and his attempt to bridge both worlds has failed., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 81% of the runtime.
 Kaneki accepts both sides of his nature—human and ghoul—and realizes that his unique position as a half-ghoul is not a weakness but his strength.
 He chooses to fight not as human or ghoul, but as himself., demonstrating the transformation achieved throughout the journey.